 EDWIN LEGRAND JACOB

-The youngest son of Lt-Col William Jacob, he was born on 14th March 1853, a year before his father died, and he was brought up by his uncle Philip Jacob, as were his brothers Samuel Swinton and John.
+The youngest son of Lt-Col William Jacob, he was born in Croydon on 14th March 1853, a year before his father died, and was brought up by his uncle Philip Jacob, as were his brothers Samuel Swinton and John.
 He addresses him as 'My Dear Father' in a letter written from New Zealand on 18th September 1874.
-He married Jessie, the daughter of a Dr Lipscombe, and they settled into a new house called Park Hill, in Marton, New Zealand.
+He died in Palmerston North on 26th April 1901 and was buried on 30th April (Manawatu Times, Vol XXVI, Issue 7210, p2 and Manawatu Standard, Vol XL, Issue 6992, p3 & Death Certficate).
+He married Jessie, the daughter of Dr John Kersley Lipscombe and Jessie Moore, who was born c 1849 and died on 24th September 1928 in Wellington (Evening Post, Vol CVI, Issue 64, p1 & Death Certificate).
+At some stage they settled into a new house called Park Hill, in Marton, New Zealand.
 They had children:

 1 Gladys Le Grand, died in infancy.